joshgh/CoffeeInventory/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+## Specifications

+* app should allow a user to add to their inventory of green coffee beans
+* app should allow a user to create a combination of green beans and roast level
+* app should allow a user to "roast" beans moving them from the green inventory to the roasted inventory
+* app should allow a user to create a blend to sell from the roasted beans available
+* app should allow a user to create an order for a specific amount of a blend
+* app should allow a user to fulfill orders, removing inventory from the roasted beans

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details